 The mission of the Kentucky Kick Down is to gather vintage two-wheeled enthusiasts as a community to celebrate, educate and further bike culture.

-Founder and organizer of Kentucky KickDown, owner of H Garage, a custom motorcycle shop, and member and Administrator of Louisville Vintage Motorworks, a group of over 2500 members that strives to keep the vintage motorcycle culture and machines rolling.
-He has attended shows around the country including Mods vs. Rockers & Motoblot in Chicago, Indy Rockers Reunion, Mid-Ohio Vintage Bike Days, The One Show in Portland, Handbuilt in Austin, and Barber Motorsports Vintage Festival.
-In addition to being an avid motorcycle enthusiast of all varieties, he rides as often as possible and has ridden all over the country.
+Scott is the founder and organizer of Kentucky KickDown, owner of H Garage, a custom motorcycle shop, and member and Administrator of Louisville Vintage Motorworks, a group of over 2500 members that strives to keep the vintage motorcycle culture and machines rolling.
+He has attended shows around the country including Motoblot in Chicago, Indy Rockers Reunion, Mid-Ohio Vintage Bike Days, The One Show in Portland, Handbuilt in Austin, and Barber Motorsports Vintage Festival.
+In addition to being an avid motorcycle enthusiast of all varieties, he has ridden all over the country.

 But it's the camaraderie and devotion of the local Louisville Vintage Motorworks members that this show was built around, and it would not be possible without them coming together to support, promote and staff the event.
-We've made some significant changes this year and we're going to do our best to reach out to everyone and welcome them to Louisville this and every third Saturay in September.
+With the new venue secured, we will strive to reach even further and welcome riders from states near and far to join us in Louisville Kentucky this and every third weekend in September.